unisonweb/codebase-ui/.github/PULL_REQUEST_TEMPLATE.md

-## Overview
-What does this change accomplish and why?
-Include a screenshot or GIF of the change if appropriate.

-## Implementation notes
+## Problem
-How does it accomplish it, in broad strokes?
+Describe the problem this PR intend to solve

-## Interesting/controversial decisions
+## Solution
-Include anything that you thought twice about, debated, chose arbitrarily, etc.
-What could have been done differently, but wasn't?
-And why?
+Describe the solution this PR takes to solve the problem and any alternative approach considered

-## Loose ends
+## Caveats/Notes
-Link to related issues that address things you didn't get to.
-Stuff you encountered on the way and decided not to include in this PR.
+Issues that address things you didn't get to or general notes